Clawest

 Prototype and Test

-After studying the user flow, I identified and prototyped key touch-points the user must click to successfully navigate through each page and add an item to their cart.
-This process underwent two iterations to ensure all UI elements throughout this flow were designed with the necessary interactions.
+After I was assigned the add-to-cart flow, I studied the user flow provided by the client’s previous design team and prototyped key touch-points to allow the user to successfully navigate through the process.
+This underwent two iterations to ensure all UI elements within this flow were designed with the necessary interactions.

 After the prototype was reviewed and approved by the client, we created a user test plan and script to define our ideal test participants, tasks and follow-up questions, success metrics, etc.